 Spherically symmetric colloidal particles and suspensions have been extensively studied, both theoretically and experimentally.
-While spherical colloids have many potential uses, particles with anisotropic interactions have a much higher potential as the synthetic building blocks for self-assembled materials with desirable properties, such as a photonic band-gap, at the nano- or micro-scale.
+While spherical colloids in isotropic fluids have many potential uses, particles with anisotropic interactions have a much higher potential as the synthetic building blocks for self-assembled materials with desirable properties, such as a photonic band-gap, at the nano- or micro-scale.
 The anisotropic nature of liquid crystals (LCs) makes them an ideal candidate to generate non-spherically symmetric interactions between colloidal particles.
-The resulting liquid crystal defects and distortions lead to a non-uniform pressure exerted on the particle surface, accompanied by a deformation of its shape if it has a flexible surface.
-The interactions between pairs of vesicles can undergo discrete changes in shape coupled to defect movement as a function of their distance apart.
+In a recent article, we adjust the pitch in a cholesteric liquid crystal in order to give rise to the most energetically favourable colloid-defect structure, commensurate with the diamond lattice.
+This structure corresponds to defect lines travelling along symmetry axes in the diamond crystal.
+Once formed our diamond lattice should be stable against thermal fluctuations.

 Our research focuses on modelling particles and dynamic processes in complex fluids.
 We study systems involving micro- and nano-scale objects, soft colloids or polymers for instance, in a complex fluid such as a liquid crystal.
 An important aspect of our work is the development of models and multi-scale computer simulation techniques to investigate these systems.

 If you are interested in joining our group, please send me an email.
 We accept applications any time of the year.
-For more information about applying to the graduate program in Applied Math at Western or the graduate program in Physics at Western and mention my group in the application.
+For more information about applying see the web page for the graduate program in Applied Math at Western or the graduate program in Physics at Western and mention my group in the application.